snow6oy/recurrink/cell/README.md

 `background: null`  in YAML will cause it to be ignored

+> as a designer i want no more than two layers because more is muddy

+- when background is present and top:True then ignore background and validate bft <= 2 in length

 ## Design

-- raise warning when background is present and top:True
 - CLEN + POS = Shapely.bounds.
 Need this for Sesanta e.g. cell.bounds = (0,0,5,12)
 - move data.py to block/* because data access pattern is not by cell
 - size can use Shapely.buffer and facing transform,e.g E == 90 degrees